 DASH 3 calendar for Sunday (1st page) and Thursday (2nd page)

-Please go to the Parent Page for materials.
+Please go to the RE Registration Page for materials.
 Jr. High Students register on the same form as elementary students.

 At St. Anne students are prepared for Confirmation from 6th – 8th grade.
 This allows them to have two solid years of fact based learning before they move into a more youth group style Confirmation program in their 8th grade year.
 Students typically receive the Sacrament of Confirmation in the Fall of a student’s Freshman year of High School.
 Information about requirements are incorporated below into information for each level.
 Or, you can click here for the Confirmation page.